chuanyueshen/Twitter-Sarcasm-Detection/README.md

 # CS 410 Final Project - Classification Competition

-This is TEAM PYHTON's repo for CS 410 final project classification competition.
-This competition is about Twitter Sarcasm Detection.
+This is TEAM PYTHON's repo for CS 410 final project classification competition.
+This competition is about **Twitter Sarcasm Detection**.
 We implemented Naive Bayes, SVM, and LSTM to classify a Tweet as Sarcasm or Not sarcasm.
 LSTM model gave the best prediction for the test dataset.

 Team members:
 Chuanyue Shen (cs11),